-Another student who's a member of your immediate family
+- Another student who's a member of your immediate family

-American Opportunity Credit -- This is available for tax years 2009 through 2012.
+- American Opportunity Credit -- This is available for tax years 2009 through 2017.
 It's an expanded Hope Credit.

-This is a per-student limit you must claim in the first 4 years of higher education.
+This is a per-student limit you must claim in the first four years of higher education.
 To learn more, see the Tax Credits for Higher Education tax tip.

-Lifetime Learning Credit -- You might be able to claim this credit for up to $2,000 for qualified education expenses.
-You can claim this credit only once per return, but there's no limit on the number of years you can claim the credit.
-To learn more, see the Tax Credits for Higher Education tax tip.
+- Lifetime Learning Credit -- You might be able to claim this credit, worth up to $2,000 on your return, for up to $10,000 for qualified education expenses.
+You can claim this credit only once per return.
+However, there's no limit on the number of years you can claim the credit.

-Student-loan interest deduction -- If you're paying back loans you took to pay for higher education, you might be able to deduct up to $2,500 per return per year.
-The student-loan interest deduction is an adjustment to income.
+- Student loan interest deduction -- If you're paying back loans you took to pay for higher education, you might be able to deduct up to $2,500 per return per year.
+The student loan interest deduction is an adjustment to income.
 So, you can claim the deduction even if you don't itemize deductions.

-Coverdell education savings accounts (ESAs) -- Coverdell ESAs are tax-advantaged accounts that allow you to save money for education.
+- Coverdell education savings accounts (ESAs) -- Coverdell ESAs are tax-advantaged accounts that allow you to save money for education.
 The earnings are tax-free if used for qualified education expenses.
 You can’t deduct contributions to a Coverdell ESA.
 However, money deposited in the account grows tax-free until you withdraw it.

-Qualified tuition plans -- A qualified tuition plan (QTP) is a personal savings plan established for paying a student's qualified education expenses at an eligible educational institution.
+- Qualified tuition plans -- A qualified tuition plan (QTP) is a personal savings plan.
+It helps you pay for a student's qualified education expenses at an eligible school.
 Distributions from the account are tax-free if you use the money to pay for qualified expenses -- like room and board.

 To learn more, see the Individual Retirement Accounts (IRAs) tax tip.

-Tax-free U.S. Savings Bond interest -- You must usually pay tax on the interest earned on U.S. Savings Bonds.
+- Tax-free U.S. Savings Bond interest -- Usually, you must pay tax on the interest earned on U.S. Savings Bonds.
 However, if you cash in savings bonds for qualified education expenses, you don't have to pay tax on the interest.

-Employer-provided educational assistance -- If you receive educational assistance benefits from your employer under an educational assistance program, you can exclude up to $5,250 of those benefits each year.
-So, you don't have to include the benefits on your return.
-To learn more, see the Employer-Provided Educational Assistance tax tip.
+- Employer-provided educational assistance -- Some employers offer benefits for school.
+If you receive these, you can exclude up to $5,250 of the benefits each year.
+So, you don't have to include them on your return.

 - You're an employee.

-You itemize deductions.
+- You itemize deductions.